A difficult client can:

 It is therefore important to develop a skill to help you identify and manage the different types of difficult clients.

 It is important to understand that you are now running your business and taking ownership of it is not optional.
-However good you are as a virtual assistant, if you are unable to manage your clients, you will be in a lot of trouble sooner than later.
+However good you are as a Virtual Assistant, if you are unable to manage your multiple clients, you will be in a lot of trouble sooner than later.